Hyprnx/Text-Classification/README.md

 on a nVidia P100 GPU, kindly provided by Google on Kaggle.

 ### DataFrame Library:
-The project currently use [Pandas](https://pandas.pydata.org/) and it multi-threading variance [Modin](https://modin.readthedocs.io/en/latest/) to speed up data processing.
+The project currently use [Pandas](https://pandas.pydata.org/) (Pre 2.0 releases) and it multi-threading variance [Modin](https://modin.readthedocs.io/en/latest/) to speed up data processing.
 But, these libraries are, still, not the fastest available.
 We could try to use [Polars](https://pola-rs.github.io/polars-book/user-guide/index.html) - a DataFrame manipulation framework written in Rust.
 Which provide a blazing fast data processing speed.
 Equipped with blazing-ly